 Camping, caravan parks, and hostels are all popular options for travellers.
 If you're in need of a hot shower and decent meal you're never too far away from a hotel, even in the more remote regions of Australia.
 More unusual options include sustainable eco-lodges in the rainforest or a stay on a working cattle station.
 In any case, it's best to book ahead, especially if you're travelling during the peak holiday season of December and January.

 Find a car that's fit for the job

 The right car for your road trip will depend on several factors, including the number of passengers, the terrain you'll be crossing, and your budget.
 There are benefits to both renting and buying a car for your journey.
 For longer trips, it may be a better idea to buy a used car from a local seller and then resell it at the end of your journey.

-SUV's like these new and used Ssangyong cars at Carsales can be idea for rugged terrain in the Outback.
+SUVs or even full-on off-road vehicles can be ideal for rugged terrain in the Outback.
 However, choosing a rental can also be advantageous, particularly for shorter weekend jaunts or for a sporty city car.
 Mileage will be restricted with a rental, and you will pay more in fees.
 In either case, it's worth shopping around and finding a suitable vehicle with good mileage.

 Budget for entrance fees

 Whether you'll be visiting national parks or national museums, don't forget to work the entrance fees into your budget.
 Popular destinations like Kangaroo Island can really add up with separate entrance fees for each attraction there, from the beaches to the lighthouses.

 If you plan to visit several national parks, consider buying a national park pass for a discounted rate.
 In the cities, take the time to look at museum and historic attraction websites.
 Many of these offer free entry on certain days, so you can work this into your schedule if you're on a tight budget.